-1955 Franklin half dollar value is $6.53 for a coin with moderate to heavy wear.
+1955 Franklin half dollar value is $8.31

 True potential of your coin's worth is found by judging its condition accurately.
 Coin collectors spend a great deal of time judging condition; it is directly tied to value.